 Farm Animals Teach Children So Much!

 · their looks

 · names for male, female and baby animals and/or

-When children have direct contact with animals they learn what responsibility is all about.
-The preschool kidlets had ‘chores’ that included feeding the animals during the week as well as signing up as a family to come in to feed and clean pens.
+● When children have direct contact with animals they learn what responsibility is all about.
+One of the things preschool kidlets actually looked forward to each week was going over the chore chart.
+It assigned each kiddo a chore for the whole week.
+One of the ‘chores’ included feeding the animals during the week as well as signing up, as a family, to come in to feed and clean pens.

-Interacting with animals fosters their emotional intelligence.
-There were farm cats plus rabbits and chickens outdoors as well as guinea pigs and rats indoors that were always happy to be petted.
-Sometimes petting is all that is needed to turn a mood around, but other times unburdening yourself by talking to an animal can make a bad day better.
-Animals can make faithful friends.
+● Interacting with animals fosters their emotional intelligence.
+We had farm cats plus rabbits and chickens outdoors as well as guinea pigs and rats indoors that were always happy to be petted.
+Sometimes petting is all that is needed to turn a mood around.
+Other times unburdening yourself by talking to an animal can make a bad day better.
+Animals make faithful friends.

-Inevitably relationships with animals bring up the circle of Life.
-Preschool kiddos witnessed 1st-hand the beginning via hatching chicken eggs and even seeing newborn kittens born up in their book loft.
-They also had to absorb and process death: death due to illness; due to circumstances; or due to old age and their resulting grief.
+● Inevitably relationships with animals bring up the circle of Life.
+Preschool kiddos witnessed 1st-hand Life’s beginning via hatching chicken eggs and even seeing newborn kittens born up in the book loft.
+They also had to absorb and process death: due to illness, circumstances, old age and then manage their resulting grief.
 I won’t lie, the kidlets often took it much, much better than Teacher Karen….